Minnesota Psychologist License Defense Attorney & Professional License Defense Lawyer

 Contact A Minneapolis Psychologist License Defense Attorney

 Today’s society needs qualified mental health professionals to satisfy an ever increasing demand.
 Because of this increased demand, the odds for accusations to be made of ethics violations, malpractice, and other violations are also increasing.
 Although most claims can be proven meritless, accusations that possibly do have merit do not always mean the end result has to be losing your psychological license.
-If you’ve found yourself under investigation due to an accusation, contact the Speas Law Firm, PA at 612-333-6160 for a FREE CONSULTATION so that you can answer the allegations against you firmly and get back to the profession you love.
+If you’ve found yourself under investigation due to an accusation, contact the Speas Law Firm, PA at 612-333-6160 for a initial consultation so that you can answer the allegations against you firmly and get back to the profession you love.